remiolsen/radQC/docs/installation.md

-# nf-core/radseq Installation
+# radseqQC Installation

-To start using the nf-core/radseq pipeline, there are three steps described below:
+To start using the radseqQC pipeline, there are three steps described below:

 1. [Install Nextflow](#install-nextflow)
 2. [Install the pipeline](#install-the-pipeline)